Share this Post

 Things to Do During Fall in Gatlinburg

 Fall in Gatlinburg usually kicks off in mid- to late-September.
 With the heat of summer slowly slipping away, more people are eager to get outdoors and appreciate the incredible nature and hiking trails that Gatlinburg has to offer.
+There are also several seasonal events worth your time and energy, and they’re a big reason why so many people flock to the area during this vibrant time of year!

 #1.
 Hike or Drive Through Great Smoky Mountains National Park